Autódromo Internacional de Luanda – Luanda

 When it opened in 1972 it was hailed as the most sophisticated circuit of its type in the world, with an oval course and multi-configuration road course, and hyped a lot by the Portuguese government as a great touristic attraction along with a real estate project, by hand of the same architect of Estoril.

-The hype over its opening faded quickly and the long civil war kept it closed up to 2007.
+The long civil war that plagued Angola from 1975 kept it closed, up to 2007.

 When was its first Grand Prix?